Skip to main content

 Lack of Visibility into Performance and Usage

-This is another crucial aspect that can cause additional risks to post the cloud migration process.
+This is another crucial aspect that can cause additional risks after the cloud migration process.
 It’s essential to understand the data flow from data center systems to the new cloud environment.
-It has to be understood that gaps in data flow out can cause you additional costs.
+Gaps in data flow can cause additional costs.

-The solution to this problem lies in finding opportunities for perfect adaptation of workloads to the all-new environment.
+The solution to this problem is finding opportunities to adapt workloads to the all-new environment.

-That needs a detailed assessment of what applications can these workloads run in and the volume of data that can leave the cloud environment.
+A detailed assessment of what applications these workloads can run in and the volume of data that can leave the cloud environment is needed.

 3) Security and Compliance Requirements